nitosan/GearVRf-docs/Readme.md

 ## Deployment
-Use the following command to publish document to live
+Use the following command to publish document

+use -v to specify version of GearVRf release use -deploy to specify where to upload the release

+A release version of GearVRf documentation site will be genereted in the `site` folder

 ```
-mkdocs gh-deploy --clean
+python publish.py -v 3.3 -deploy github
 ```